TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

          The register "IMAGE\_NUM" is set with the number of image being rendered for each rendering of an image object.
 Starting with zero.

-         The image object should not be of type GIFBUILDER!
+         The image object should not be of type :ref:`GIFBUILDER <gifbuilder>`!

          **Important:**